aleopinion/Kubernetes-Setting-Cluster-Environment/Kubernetes Cluster setup commands.md

 ```

-**Time to create a machine Image out of the Master and used to create the worker nodes**
+**At this point, it is time to create a machine Image out of the Master and used to create the worker nodes**
 **You may stop the VM or not before taking the Machine Image of the VM.**
 **CREATE MACHINE IMAGE OUT OF THE VM**
 **THEN CREATE 2 WORKER NODES USING THE MACHINE IMAGE.**